There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

 Improved cryptocurrency exchanges

-Tether provides an example of how a stablecoin can go wrong.
+The Tether scandal provides an example of how a stablecoin can go wrong.
 Fiat-backed stablecoins are centralized, meaning they are run by a single entity.
 This requires trust that this entity is actually backing up their stablecoins with real fiat.

 By nature of being more regulated, stablecoins may also have less liquidity than regular cryptocurrencies.

 This is especially true for commodity-backed stablecoins.
 If you ever wanted to get your real bars of gold, for example, it could take months and an expensive trip to a physical vault.